 This was the over-eager Army Intelligence idea that allowed Raymond Francis McElhennon to be released without charge and to unexpectedly skedaddle across the border into the haven of the Irish Republic and from there to that other haven for wanted IRA volunteers – the good old United States of America where the IRA movement could disappear its wanted volunteers and fund them in perpetuity if required.

-[According to Spotlight and to press reports, Joanne was questioned twice by detectives, presumably in an attempt to have her contradict Raymond’s alibi that he was with Chesney at the time of the bombings – along with Joanne herself.]
+[According to Spotlight and to press reports, Raymond’s partner was questioned twice by detectives, presumably in an attempt to have her contradict Raymond’s alibi that he was with Chesney at the time of the bombings.]

 Provisional IRA HQ had by now decided that the Claudy atrocity – coming only 10 days after the IRA’s Bloody Friday bombings’ atrocity in Belfast – was worth denying outright since a number of local volunteers had already crossed the border, not least among them shortly afterwards Raymond Francis McElhennon.